abrasivetroop/adaptive-audio-player/README.md

 Adaptive 3D Spatial Audio for Godot 4
 * Fully dynamic 3d audio with 13 presets

+Adaptive audio is an audio player that will adapt to it's surroundings.
+It will apply effects accordingly to make the sounds more immersive.
+Like if it's played in an open area it will apply an echo or if it's played in a room it will apply a reverb.
+It also approximately calculates the room size to determine the reverberation size.
+It will also dampend the audio if it's blocked.

 ## ✨Installation

 1. Move adaptive-audio-player-main into your project files